What is Massage Therapy: Types & Benefits

 Moving forward with massage therapy

-The "one-off" massage may feel very good, but frequency is a real game changer when reaping Massage Therapy's full benefits.
+While the "one-off" massage may feel very good, frequency is the key to reaping Massage Therapy's full benefits.

 Life is busy, work is intense, and training is full-on.